This article was updated on November 26th, 2025.

 How to Increase Traffic After a Drop

-Whether your traffic has dropped, slowly declined, or is just stagnant – that’s not what you want to see.
+Whether your traffic has dropped, slowly declined, or is just stagnant – that’s never what you want to see.

-- Focus on consistently producing high-quality content that showcases your trustworthiness and expertise
+2. Focus on consistently producing high-quality content that showcases your trustworthiness, expertise, and experience

 We’ve actually got an article that explains each of these steps in more detail – read How to Increase Organic Traffic.